shalevguy/fb_group_scraper/README.md

 ## Overview
 This project is a scrapper for Facebook groups.
-It as 2 main stages:
+It has 2 main stages:
 ### Main Stage - Scraping The Group's About Page
 In this stage the scrapper first downloads the group's about page.
 In this stage the scrapper first attempts to extract the